 An annular tear can also progress to a herniated disc.
 That statement makes it seem that an annular tear is a less painful and problematic version of a herniated disc.
 But an annular tear can be far more challenging to a patient that some herniated disc can be.
 The big problem with annular tears is that while they can heal, that area of the disc is not well vascularized.
 This lack of blood and oxygenation makes healing more of a challenge.Diagnosing and Treating and Annular Tear

 After a car accident, back pain is fairly common, so it is difficult to tell the extent and scope of the injuries.
 One of the main signs pointing to an annular tear is back pain without leg pain that only gets worse when sitting.
 But an annular tear is just a possibility.
 A discogram is typically utilized to confirm whether an annular tear is indeed the cause of the pain.
 While typical MRIs and other imaging tests can prove inconclusive, a discogram is much more focused.
 Instead of relying upon imaging alone, a discogram actually utilizes dye injected into the disc to see whether there is any seepage from a tear.
 This is far more conclusive, giving doctors the opportunity to more easily identify an annular tear.

-When doctors are sure that patients have suffered an annular tear, surgery is an option, however it is typically not the first option.
+When doctors are sure that patients have suffered an annular tear, surgery is an option.
+But it is typically not the first option.
 Nonsurgical means such as physical therapy and pain management are first employed.
-Epidurals and hydrotherapy can also be effective when treating an annular tear, but should those options fail, surgery may be the only option.How Annular Tears Happen and What To Do After an Injury
+Steroids and hydrotherapy can also be effective when treating an annular tear, but should those options fail, surgery may be the only option.How Annular Tears Happen and What To Do After an Injury

 If the accident in which you suffered the tear resulted from the negligence of someone else, you might be able to pursue a claim against the negligent party to recoup the costs of your medical bills, pain, and missed work.Sample Annular Tear Cases